Redcurrant sauce

-Redcurrant sauce, also known as redcurrant jelly, is an English condiment, consisting of redcurrants (Ribes rubrum), sugar and rosemary, with fruit pectin added.
-Some other recipes include additional ingredients such as red wine, white wine, port, mustard, lemon or orange zest, and very occasionally shallots.
-The sauce is traditionally eaten as part of a Sunday roast, particularly with roast lamb, roast goose or roast turkey and is an integral part of Christmas dinner in Britain.
+Redcurrant sauce, also known as redcurrant jelly, is an English condiment, consisting of redcurrants, sugar, and rosemary, as well as fruit pectin.
+Some recipes include additional ingredients, such as red, white, or port wine; mustard; lemon or orange zest; and very occasionally shallots.

-The sauce is also a popular accompaniment to all types of game.
-It is very similar, if somewhat simpler than Cumberland and Oxford sauces that have port added to their constituents.
-The prominence that American food has gained within the last century has led to redcurrant sauce being partially replaced by cranberry sauce as the condiment of choice.
+The sauce is traditionally eaten as part of a Sunday roast, particularly with roast lamb, goose, or turkey, and is an integral part of Christmas dinner in Britain.
+It is also a popular accompaniment to all types of game.
+It is similar to, if somewhat simpler than, Cumberland and Oxford sauces that have port wine added to their constituents.